idosius/wortilizer/README.md

 # Wörtilizer

-Wörtilizer is an open source web app to help you build your German vocabulary and remember noun articles, wort für wort.
+Wörtilizer is an open source web app to help you build your German vocabulary and remember der-die-das noun articles, Wort für Wort.

-I built it to solve my own problem and also exercise some coding while being in between jobs.
+## Features

+* Create your own private vocabulary in German
+* Automatically recognize der-die-das noun articles
+* Easily memorize words and articles with big color coded cards
+* Exercise your vocab memory via a simple quiz
+* No installation, login or signup required - vocab saved in browser's local storage
+* Works on all devices, including mobile, laptop, and desktops

-## Demo
+## Live Web App

 https://wortilizer.vercel.app/